 Have I asked relatives to lend me money?
 Sure!
 Was it fun?
 No, it was terrible!
 My maternal grandfather turned me down!
 He had tons of money, but he had recently gotten burned on another business loan.
 Did he consider his grandson to be something special?
 Apparently not.

 I did borrow a little money from my father, an ex-banker.
 Boy, was that a process!
 He had me sign documents, and, unlike the bank, had me send him interest every single month.
-If I was a day late I heard about it very, very quickly!
+If I was a day late, I heard about it very, very quickly!

 If you’re looking to get money from a relative or a friend, I suggest you try to get a loan, not an equity investment.
 This way, you don’t dilute your ownership if the business takes off.
 But it’s more than just that.

 A friend or a relative who makes an equity investment in your business, however small, is highly likely to tell you how to run your business, whether you like it or not.
-In addition, you end up in a messy discussion of what the true profits are, and what expenses should or shouldn’t be deducted before his or her portion of the profits is determined.
+In addition, you may find yourselves in complicated discussions about what the true profits are and what expenses should or shouldn’t be deducted before determining their share of the profits.

 If you’re taking on outside investors, it might be more appealing to them if you form a corporation, an LLC, or a limited partnership.
 This way, they’re not responsible for the debts and liabilities of the business if they make an equity investment and the business goes south.

 Because getting loans from friends and relatives has become so common, there are now companies that specialize in handling such transactions.
 They help with the paperwork and act as an intermediary for payments.
 This helps professionalize the process, and it might be appealing to your reluctant rich uncle.
 My advice on this?
-Of course, I’d first opt for the cheap LLC way out, but if a service like this helps secure funding from family and friends, then go for it!
+Of course, I’d first opt for the cheapest way out, but if a service like this helps secure funding from family and friends, then go for it!

 The bottom line is that we all hate — hate with a passion — to ask friends and especially relatives for money.
 But sometimes you just have to do it.
 And if I did it, then so can you.

-Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
+Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 Family Business Resources